Top 9 Anise Benefits For Health, How To Use It, & Nutrition

 What Is The Recommended Dosage Of Anise?

-• For Functional Dyspepsiai XChronic indigestion that causes recurring pain and bloating in the upper abdomen during or after heavy meals.
+- For Functional Dyspepsiai Chronic indigestion that causes recurring pain and bloating in the upper abdomen during or after heavy meals.
 (FD): 3 grams after each meal (3 times/day) (3).

-• For Flatulence: Mix 30 grams of castor oil with 180 grams of anise extract, and rub the mixture on the stomach twice daily.
-You also may grind 5 grams of anise, 10 grams of fennel, and 10 grams of cumin and add them to a glass of water.
+- For Flatulence: Mix 30 grams of castor oil with 180 grams of anise extract, and rub the mixture on the stomach twice daily.
+Further, anise with cumin and fennel seeds issues like flatulence.
+For it, grind 5 grams of anise, 10 grams of fennel, and 10 grams of cumin and add them to a glass of water.
 Boil for 20 minutes.
 You can drink one cup of this mixture 30 minutes after a meal (25).

 How To Use Anise?